What does your startup do?

 What do you think about Fukuoka's startup community?

-The startup community in Fukuoka is a small one.
-But, it is rather diverse.
-It is young.
-And it is willing to experiment.
+The startup community in Fukuoka is a small one but, it is rather diverse.
+It is young and it is willing to experiment.
 We have seen people trying out different things and that’s good.
 It is way too early for the startup community to gravitate towards any particular sector.
-It’s way better to have a lot more experimentations, a lot more failures, a lot more successes before we decide which is the best path forward.
+It’s better to have a lot more experimentations, failures and successes before we decide which is the best path forward.
+We have also seen big tech companies, financial institutions and venture capital firms setting up in Fukuoka over the past few years.
+We believe that Fukuoka’s startup ecosystem is now at an exciting Inflection point.

 How has Fukuoka City helped your startup?